sofianeElguendouz/argumentation-mining-models/README.md

     (amtm-venv) $ ./scripts/update_artifacts_uri.py --mlflow-uri ./output/

-In this case the `OUTPUT_DIR` is `output/`, but it can be replaced to whatever directory name you prefer.
+In this case, the `OUTPUT_DIR`` is `output/`, but it can be replaced with whatever directory name you prefer.